Sign in

 Question

-This may seem like a ridiculous question.
-We are product designers who produce very complex computer models in wood and solid surfaces, but sometimes we don't understand some more basic woodworking techniques.
-We are attempting to CNC mill the form below (an insert for a table) in laminated MDF.
-The piece will be 1.5 inches thick and each sheet of MDF is .75 inches thick.
+This may seem like a trivial question.
+We produce intricate computer models in wood and solid surfaces as product designers.
+Yet, some basic woodworking techniques elude us.
+We are working on CNC milling a table insert in laminated MDF, 1.5 inches thick, with each MDF sheet being .75 inches thick.

-You will get efficient and thoughtful service from eooe.
+You will receive efficient and thoughtful service from eooe.

 Additional reading: